Ajou-Khronies/OpenVG_1.1_Spec/chapter10.md

 The `VGImageQuality` enumeration defines varying levels of resampling quality to be used when drawing images.

 The `VG_IMAGE_QUALITY_NONANTIALIASED` setting disables resampling; images are drawn using point sampling (also known as nearest-neighborinterpolation) only. `VG_IMAGE_QUALITY_FASTER` enables low-to-mediumquality resampling that does not require extensive additional resource allocation. `VG_IMAGE_QUALITY_BETTER` enables high-quality resampling that may allocateadditional memory for pre-filtering, tables, and the like.
-Implementations are notrequired to provide three distinct resampling algorithms, but the non...(line truncated)...
+Implementations are not required to provide three distinct resampling algorithms, but the non-antialiased (point sampling) mode must be supported.

 ```c
 typedef enum {